gumyr/build123d/docs/tutorial.rst

     :lines: 46-76
     :emphasize-lines: 23-31

-To position the top, we'll create a new location context ``Locations`` at the center and at the height of the walls.
+To position the top, we'll create a new location context ``Workplanes`` at the center and at the height of the walls.
+Much like the location contexts, the ``Workplanes`` context creates one or more planes that can be used to position further features.
 To determine the height we'll extract that from the ``lego.part`` by using the ``vertices()`` method which returns a list of the positions of all of the vertices of the Lego block so far.
-Since we're interested in the top, we'll sort by the vertical (Z) axis and take the top of the list (index -1).
-Finally, the ``z`` property of this vertex will return just the height of the top.
+Since we're interested in the top, we'll sort by the vertical (Z) axis and take the top of the list ``>> Axis.Z``.
+Finally, the ``Z`` property of this vertex will return just the height of the top.
+Note that the ``X`` and ``Y`` values are not used from the selected vertex as there are no vertices in the center of the block.

-Within the scope of this ``Locations`` context, a ``Box`` is created, centered at the intersection of the x and y axis but not in the z thus aligning with the top of the walls.
+Within the scope of this ``Workplanes`` context, a ``Box`` is created, centered at the intersection of the x and y axis but not in the z thus aligning with the top of the walls.

 The base is closed now as shown here: